stuxnet999/EventTranscriptParser/README.md

 ### Acknowledgements

-This tool wouldn't have been possible without the excellent research & hardwork put in by my colleagues [Andrew Rathbun](https://twitter.com/bunsofwrath12) & [Josh Mitchell](https://www.linkedin.com/in/josh-mitchell-0990ba6a/) in investigating the Windows Diagnostic Data.
+This tool wouldn't have been possible without the excellent research & hard work put in by my colleagues [Andrew Rathbun](https://twitter.com/bunsofwrath12) & [Josh Mitchell](https://www.linkedin.com/in/josh-mitchell-0990ba6a/) in investigating the Windows Diagnostic Data.

 Read more about their research here - https://github.com/rathbuna/EventTranscript.db-Research